 Well some people do manage to manage from betting.
 As Doyle Brunson once said, gambling “is a hard way to make an easy living.”
 It can be done though and there are lots of tools and strategies out there these days to help you put one over on the bookmakers.

 We have a look at five potential ways to beat the bookies – and assess if you can really slay these beasts in the long run.

 1. Try Matched Betting

-The best way to beat the bookies is through matched betting, which basically means using the bookies’ free bets and bonuses to guarantee yourself risk-free profit.
+The best way to beat the bookies is through matched betting, which basically means using the bookies’ free bets and bonuses to give yourself lots of low-risk profit.
 To do this you use the exchanges like Betfair and Smarkets to lay off the free bet you have made with the bookies.
-It’s simple to do and can make you a load of cash without any risk.
-It’s like using the bookies own ammunition against them – sweet!
+It’s simple to do and can make you a load of cash with low risk.

 You can do matched betting yourself but the best way to do it is using a matched betting product like Profit Maximiser or Profit Accumulator.
 They bring all the best offers together in one place, provide you with training videos on how to take advantage of the best offers and e-mail you all the best offers each week, so you never miss out on a chance to bash the bookies.

 The key thing with matched betting is not to make it obvious to the bookies though, so you need to disguise your activity with some “mug betting” too.
 If done carefully though, you can make some additional income each month from matched betting.
 In our own review of Profit Maximiser for example, we made £2,469 profit.

 And there are some people out there who have turned it into pretty much a full time job, making upwards of £25,000 per year!